Cue Card Sample

 Food, Inc. has taught me some good and valuable lessons.
-I think it is good to be healthy but at the same time, we should be careful about foods we eat.
+I think it is good to be healthy but at the same time, we should be careful about the foods we eat.
 There are three segments of the documentary and each of the parts revealed some highly sought information for the audiences that the food producers never wanted to expose in public.
 The entire productions process, especially in the case of meat, it is inhumane and disastrous to the environment.
 Besides, the large-scale productions of grains, green vegetables and fruits are also not sustainable.
 The majority of the vegetables and fruits are preserved with toxic chemicals harmful to human health.
 The advertisements create an appealing impression of the food and grains are gathered from a large ranch filled with green plants.
 But the inner scenario is completely different and there are no links at all to the large farms or greeneries.
 I loved the documentary for its bold expression of unethical activities from the food industry owners.

 Sample Answer 5: